moj-analytical-services/rpackage_training/README.md

 # 9. Adding documentation

 Documentation should be embedded within the package so available to all who use it.
 That for data objects is held in a separate file to the data where as that for functions is held in the same file.
-All documentation for your R package should be held with the R folder.
+All documentation for your R package should be held within the R folder.

 You can add documentation for your data object by creating a data.R file.
 You can see an example data.R file in the eesectors package at https://github.com/DCMSstats/eesectors/blob/master/R/data.R; this uses the roxygen2 way of automatically producing documentation.